Visitors with disabilities

 To save having to ‘request’ a companions free entry an 'Access for All Admit One Card' can be issued by our Supporter Service Centre.
 This card is made out in the name of the disabled person, not the companions, so there is not a restriction to taking the same person on each visit.

 To request an Access for all Admit One Card, please either email our Supporter Service Centre or phone them on 01793 817634.
 They will need the name and full postal address of the disabled person.
-The card will be sent with a copy of the latest Access Guide.

 The majority of our properties offer Braille and large print guides.
 Many properties are also developing sensory information.
 These highlight items which can be touched, also particularly important sounds and scents that relate to the property.